GeromeRen/sonarqube/README.md

 ```
 ### Verify SonarQube
 SonarQube is running at Fabric endpoint: [http://{Your Fabric Cluster Endpoint}:9000]() and SonarQube home directory will be entirely hosts in Azure file you created.
 This allows you to start/restart SonarQube as windows container in any desired node in Service Fabric cluster.
-## 3. To deploy SonarQube as [a pre-built Linux docker container image](https://hub.docker.com/_/sonarqube/) in a Service Fabric application
+## 3. To deploy SonarQube as [a pre-built Linux docker container image](https://hub.docker.com/_/sonarqube/) in a Service Fabric application with Azure SQL Database and Azure File to persist volume in docker host
 ### Prerequisite
 * <strong>Create Azure Fabric Cluster in Azure</strong> - Select: UbuntuServer 16.04-LTS
 * <strong>Create Azure SQL Database in Azure</strong> - Make sure to select  collation as SQL_Latin1_General_CP1_CS_AS as required by SonarQube